hyperledger/indy-node/docs/source/requests.md

 ### AUTH_RULE

-Command to change authentication rules.
+A command to change authentication rules.
-Authentication rules are stored as key - value dictionary.
+Authentication rules are stored as a key-value dictionary.
-Key - some action in the format `action--txn_type--field--old_value--new_value` Value is a set of constraints on the execution of this action.
+A key is an authenticated action in the format `action--txn_type--field--old_value--new_value`.
+A value is a set of constraints on the execution of this action.
+The actions (keys) are static and can be found in [auth_rules.md](auth_rules.md).
+So, it's not possible to register new actions by this command.
+But it's possible to override authentication constraints (values) for a a given action.
 There are two types of constraints:
 - ConstraintEntity contains `{constraint_id, role, sig_count, need_to_be_owner, metadata}`
-- ConstraintList with format `{constraint_id, auth_constraints}` contains list of constraints That is, the entry
+- ConstraintList with format `{constraint_id, auth_constraints}` contains list of constraints.
+That is, the entry
 ```
 "EDIT--NODE--services--[VALIDATOR]--[]" -> {constraint_id: OR,